morrownr/88x2bu/Bridged Wireless Access Point.md

 -----

-7. Add a bridge network device named br0 by creating a file using the following command, with the contents below:
+7. Add a bridge network device named br0 by creating a file using the following command, with the contents below.

 $ sudo nano /etc/systemd/network/bridge-br0.netdev

-File contents:
+File contents

 [NetDev]
 Name=br0